osrf/vrx-docker/README.md

 For security and reproducibility, the VRX server and the VRX competitor's systems will be run in separate, isolated environments called Docker containers.

+## Overview

+### Scripts

+This repository primarily consists of the following main scripts:

+* `vrx_server/vrx-server/build_image.bash` - A script that runs `docker build ...` on the files in `vrx_server/vrx-server` to build the image.
+This script may take 30-60 minutes to run the first time, but is cached afterwards.
+It must be run every time the files in `vrx_server/vrx-server` are modified to not simply use the old cached versions.

+* `prepare_team_wamv.bash` - A script that runs `roslaunch vrx_gazebo generate_wamv.launch ...` and stores the generated files appropriately.

+* `prepare_task_trials.bash` - A script that runs `roslaunch vrx_gazebo generated_worlds.launch ...` and stores the generated files appropriately

+* `run_trial.bash` - A script that runs a vrx trial with a given team, task and environmental condition.
+It requires that the above prepare scripts be called before using it.
+It is the script that runs the simulation and the competitor container.
+This is the most important script of this repository.

+* `vrx_server/vrx-server/run_vrx_trial.sh` - A script that the vrx-server container runs after entry.
+This is the code that starts the simulation.
+Please note that you must run the build image script every time you modify this file to see the changes.
+This script is automatically called when running `run_trial.bash`

+* `generate_trial_video.bash` - A script that runs `roslaunch vrx_gazebo playback.launch ...` to playback a trial and also record it with `recordmydesktop`.
+It requires that the above run script be called before using.
+This script is not important for the running of the competition, but for visualizing and documenting progress.

+Every other script is either:

+* a helper script that the main scripts call or

+* a multi_script version of the main scripts, which means that it calls the main scripts multiple times for convenience (eg. do multiple tasks, trials, teams, etc.)

+The average user should not need to modify any files, but may want to change some values in one of the main scripts.
+The other scripts should not need to be modified.

+### File structure

+This section will give descriptions of the directories in this repository:

+* `vrx_server` - contains scripts for building and running the vrx-server container, as well as its Docker files

+* `team_config` - stores the team config files.
+The prepare team scripts look inside of this directory to generate the WAM-V URDF files.

+* `task_config` - stores the task config files.
+The prepare task scripts look inside of this directory to generate the trial world files.

+* `utils` - contains helper scripts that the main scripts call

+* `multi_scripts` - contains convenience scripts that call the main scripts multiple times

+* `generated` - contains generated files from all the scripts.
+This includes command outputs, scores, ROS logs, Gazebo logs, videos, WAM-V URDFs, trial worlds etc.

 ## Setting up workspace to run automated evaluation

 ### Installing Docker

 Docker is required to run the automated evaluation.
 Please follow the [Docker CE for Ubuntu tutorial's](https://docs.docker.com/install/linux/docker-ce/ubuntu) __Prerequisites__ and __Install Docker CE__ sections.

-Then, continue to the [post-install instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/) and complete the __Manage Docker as a non-root user__ section to avoid having to run the commands on this page using `sudo`.
+Then, continue to the [post-install instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
+Complete the __Manage Docker as a non-root user__ section to avoid having to run the commands on this page using `sudo`.

 ### Setting up vrx\_gazebo

 `vrx_gazebo` must be setup on your machine to run these scripts.
 As of July 23, 2019, having vrx from source is required (this is related to Issue#1 of this repository).
 Please, follow the [VRX System Setup Tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupInstall) sections __Install all prerequisites in your host system__ and __Option 2: Build VRX from source__.
 Make sure it is sourced so that you can run launch files from `vrx_gazebo`.
 Make sure that your file structure is `/home/<username>/vrx_ws`, as this will assure reliable functionality.

 ### Installing dependencies